Zootopia: Music

 The film's score is composed by Michael Giacchino, in his first feature-length project for Walt Disney Animation Studios, as he previously worked on several short films and television specials produced by the studio, as well as multiple Pixar films.
 Recording took place from November 16–20, 2015, with an 80-piece orchestra conducted by Tim Simonec.
 In addition to her voice role of Gazelle, pop star Shakira also contributed an original song to the film titled "Try Everything", which was written by Sia and Stargate.
 The soundtrack was released on March 4, 2016, by Walt Disney Records.

 Marketing

 The first teaser trailer was released online at Walt Disney Animation Studios' YouTube page on June 11, 2015.
 A second teaser trailer was released online again at Walt Disney Animation Studios' YouTube page on November 23, 2015, featuring a sequence of the film where the main characters encounter a Department of Mammal Vehicles (based on the DMV) run entirely by sloths.
 The official theatrical trailer for the film was released online at Walt Disney Animation Studios' YouTube page on New Year's Eve 2015.
 Figures of Judy Hopps and Nick Wilde were released for Disney Infinity 3.0 on March 1, 2016.

-In addition, the studio devoted considerable marketing attention to the furry fandom demographic, believing that they would logically be most interested in this film project.
+In addition, an ad agency contracted by the studio marketed the movie to the furry fandom demographic.